 In my research, I am interested in how individuals and societies negotiate difference and sameness as we form political affinities, create cultural artifacts, and build a material world together.
 To undertake this work, I use resources and methods from my training in history, anthropology, and philosophy.
 My immediate research focus is Cyprus, with broad interests in objects, objectivity, heritage, and world-making.

-Alongside my academic work, I am committed to building communities through relationships of generosity and hospitality — for instance, through my involvement in climate activism, shared governance, and public history initiatives.
+With other young researchers interested in the history and society of Cyprus, I help to organize webinars, public lectures, and interactive history walks through bαhçές histories* of Cyprus.
 Since 2015, I have also been a volunteer with the European Youth Parliament, a peer-to-peer non-formal educational program that runs events across 40 countries.
 When I’m not working on any of the above, you might find me playing piano (mostly for myself) and clarinet (mostly with others, since making music in community is one of the greatest joys in life).

 I am very happy to hear from you if you would like to talk about any of my work, applying to PhD programs, or anything in-between.
 Please feel free to send me an email!